Menu

 As Goleman goes on to say, we need “a structured way to match our view of our true selves with the views our most trusted colleagues have – an external check on our authenticity”.

-How do the Belbin reports help?
+How does the Belbin framework and language help?

 In order to harness the insights others can provide, we need a structured, balanced and evidence-based feedback stratagem which enables leaders to cultivate leadership skills and greater emotional intelligence.